pnobecourt/docker-logitechmediaserver/README.md

 # logitechmediaserver

-This is a Debian-based Logitech Media Server Docker image.
+This is a Debian based Logitech Media Server Docker image.

 Create workdirs :